ellennickles/creative-coding-summer-21/homework-ellen.md

 ___

-## Week 5: Final Project
+## Week 5: More Media & Final Project

 ___

 **Key question:**
+- What are some ways to get started with visual (images, video, and webcam) media?
 - How can we talk about our final projects using the programming concepts and vocabulary from this course?

 ### **// Class 1 • Mon Aug 9 • Final Project Progress**

 **In class:**
-- Options for timing events in p5
-- Final project check-ins
+- Start • Whole class: final project check-ins
+- Middle • Your choice:
+    - Main room: image / video / webcam demos (and if there's time, we'll talk about timing events in p5)
-- Breakout rooms with Ellen and the residents to answer technical questions
+    - Breakout rooms: work on your final project with residents available to answer technical questions
-- Expectations for final project presentations
+    - You can move back and forth between the rooms as you like
+    - I'll announce to the breakout rooms when we switch topics in the Main room
+- End • Whole class: talk about presentations for Wednesday

 **Homework assignment due Wed Aug 11 by the start of class at 10:30am ET:**
 - Complete your final project, document it in a blog post, and prepare to share the project in class on Wednesday.
 Review the [Final Project Guidelines](https://docs.google.com/document/d/16MPd5Zxobx2NfOqpSmtGl-c5DSoumFTFLYNhwbMvcjo/edit) for details.